SabineRinsche/TranslationPortal/replit.md

 - Zod for runtime type validation

 The architecture is designed to be scalable and maintainable, with clear separation of concerns between frontend and backend, comprehensive error handling, and robust data validation throughout the system.

+## Recent Changes (August 12, 2025)

+### Multi-Tenant Team Structure Implementation
+- **Database Schema Updates**: Successfully restructured the teams table to function as independent client organizations rather than shared account groups
+- **Team-Based Credits System**: Each team now has its own credits (default: 5000), subscription plan, and billing information
+- **Removed Account Dependencies**: Teams no longer require shared accounts, making each team fully independent
+- **AlphaCRCInternal Team Created**: Created internal team with 10,000 credits and enterprise subscription
+- **Test User Assignment**: Both test users (jsmith and sjohnson) are now assigned to AlphaCRCInternal team

+### Working Test Credentials
+- **Admin User**: jsmith / password123 (assigned to AlphaCRCInternal)
+- **Client User**: sjohnson / password123 (assigned to AlphaCRCInternal)
+- **Team**: AlphaCRCInternal (ID: 2) with 10,000 credits and enterprise plan

+The system now operates as a true multi-tenant platform where each team represents an independent client organization with separate billing, credits, and user management.